Ending invalid clicks on your Pinterest campaigns

 When people come to Pinterest, they’re looking for inspiration—freshening up home decor, a weeknight pasta dish, to wedding ideas—and because they’re in such a specific mindset, they’re open to hearing from brands.

 In setting out its advertising plans during its IPO in 2019, Pinterest outlined its “inspiration” mindset.
 The company’s SEC filing stated: “Advertisers are in the business of inspiration.
 On Pinterest, businesses have the opportunity to showcase their products and services in an inspiring, creative environment.”
-Pinterest has rolled out more advertising options as it has grown, starting with top of the funnel activity, including brand awareness (CPM) and driving traffic or app installs (CPM), with keyword and interest group targeting.
+Pinterest has rolled out more advertising options as it has grown, starting with the top-of-the-funnel activity, including brand awareness (CPM) and driving traffic or app installs (CPM), with keyword and interest group targeting.

 Invalid clicks on Pinterest

 However, Pinterest also suggested in its SEC filing that “our advertising revenue could be harmed by many other factors”.
-This includes the general challenges facing platforms, (such as “changes in demographics that make us less attractive to advertisers).”
-The company also points out that the potential damage caused by “the impact of invalid clicks or click fraud on our advertisements.”
+This includes the general challenges facing platforms (such as “changes in demographics that make us less attractive to advertisers).”
+The company also points out the potential damage caused by “the impact of invalid clicks or click fraud on our advertisements.”
 Invalid clicks refer to an action whereby your paid link is clicked on either accidentally, via an automated system or on purpose, sometimes maliciously.
 An invalid click typically involves activity and clicks by bots.

-Since CHEQ launched, protecting campaigns (from Google Ads, to Facebook, LinkedIn, or Pinterest), brands and agencies approach us to protect their Pinterest advertising from invalid clicks., Of course Pinterest is generally known as a “safe platform” (Pinterest Is a Unicorn.
+Since CHEQ launched, protecting campaigns (from Google Ads to Facebook, LinkedIn, or Pinterest), brands and agencies approach us to protect their Pinterest advertising from invalid clicks., Of course, Pinterest is generally known as a “safe platform” (Pinterest Is a Unicorn.
 It Just Doesn’t Act Like One wrote a typical New York Times headline” in 2019).
 In the words of Pinterest CMO, Andréa Mallard: “Pinterest isn’t perfect, but we are willing to make the hard choices that keep us aligned with our values.
 For example, we don’t serve political campaign ads.
 We don’t allow clickbait.
 We don’t allow ads that imply outrageous or dangerous results, like “miracle” weight loss solutions.
 And when you search vaccine-related terms on Pinterest, we only serve results from reliable sources, like the American Academy of Pediatrics and the World Health Organization.”

 However, wherever any platform serves online adverts, despite the best intentions, it is acknowledged there will be some level of fraud or invalid clicks.
 Pinterest is estimated to reach $1 billion in advertising revenue in 2020, according to eMarketer, and like any other platform bringing in money, will always be attractive to bad actors.
 One agency working with a top CPG brand, approached CHEQ after seeing “volatile” traffic across their spend of $250,000 a month on the platform.
 He says: “Whatever we can do to cut out this invalid traffic is important, as we should not be paying for bots.”
 Another Reddit user used heat map technology which appeared to suggest invalid bot-like activity on a campaign.
 Others have found a challenge of retargeting bots in retargeting campaigns.